Skip to main content

 • Make sure that your volume isn't muted

-• Check to see if your computer is using the correct audio device
+• Check to see if your computer is using the correct source for audio

 • Clear your browser cache and reopen the site